Objects as Extreme Points: Introduction

-\begin{enumerate} \item EPP-Net decomposes the detection task into extreme points prediction and classification.
-Compared with other key-point based methods, EPP-Net does not need a subsequent grouping process. \item We propose $EIoU$, a normalized and scale-invariant evaluation metric, to measure the similarity between any two convex quadrilaterals or any two groups of extreme points.
-By incorporating $EIoU$ as the regression loss, namely, Extreme $IoU$ loss ($EIoU$ loss), the accuracy with $EIoU$ loss can easily exceed that of Smooth-$\ell_{1}$ loss by 1.4\% without fine-tuning. \item We present a $EIoU$ predictor to solve the misalignment problem between localization and classification.
+In summary, the contributions of this paper are as follows: \begin{enumerate} \item EPP-Net decomposes the detection task into extreme points prediction and classification.
+Compared with the bottom-up methods, EPP-Net does not need a subsequent grouping process. \item We propose $EIoU$, a normalized and scale-invariant evaluation metric, to measure the similarity between any two groups of extreme points.
+By incorporating $EIoU$ as the regression loss, namely, $EIoU$ loss, the accuracy with $EIoU$ loss can easily exceed that of Smooth-$\ell_{1}$ loss by 1.4\% without fine-tuning. \item We present an $EIoU$ predictor to solve the misalignment problem between localization and classification.
 The predicted $EIoU$ serves as the localization confidence, and it is combined with the classification confidence as the ranking keyword in NMS.
 After appending this branch, the AP is improved by 0.5\%.
-With the $EIoU$-guided NMS, the AP is improved by 0.2\%. \end{enumerate}